krishnodey/Lexical_Analyzer/README.md

 # Lexical_Analyzer
-Lexical Analyzer ismade with Lex program
+Lexical Analyzer is made with Lex program

 Concept required:-
 1) File Concept of C.